alichtman/shallow-backup/docs/development-guide.md

 $ pytest
 ```

-If you want to look at code coverage, use `pytest --cov`. **NOTE: This causes some tests to fail, but I'm not sure why.**
+If you want to look at code coverage, use `$ py.test --cov`. **NOTE: This causes some tests to fail, but I'm not sure why.**

 Make sure all existing tests pass before opening a PR!
 Also, add any necessary tests for new code.
 I'd like to have a lot more of this code base under CI testing, as opposed to manual testing.